 Heirs determination is a critical process to identify the rightful heirs of a deceased person who did not have a properly executed last will and testament in his or her lifetime.
 There are rules of inheritance that are specific rules in the state of Georgia that Identify your heirs-at-law if you pass away intestate or without a will.

 Under GA CODE 53-2-1, when a person dies without a will, their heirs are decided by the following rules:

 If the deceased person has a SPOUSE but NO CHILDREN, the SPOUSE will inherit the entire estate.

 If the deceased person has a SPOUSE and CHILDREN, the inheritance will be equally divided among the SPOUSE and CHILDREN.
-The spouse's share must be less than one-third of the estate.
+The spouse's share must not be less than one-third of the estate.

 If the deceased person has CHILDREN but NO SPOUSE, the CHILDREN will receive the inheritance in equal shares.
-CHILDREN are the first-degree heirs of the dead person's estate.
+CHILDREN are the first-degree heirs of the deceased person's estate.
 A grandchild will only receive a share if his or her parent (decedent's son or daughter) is no longer alive to receive his or her share.